 When you need to replace your slack adjusters, it is very important to find the correct part that matches your equipment to ensure a safely operating braking system.
-It is easy to find the correct replacement Slack Adjusters for your truck, tractor or trailer.
+It's easy to find the correct replacement slack adjusters for your truck, tractor or trailer.
 First, the type of slack adjuster should be considered.
-Slack Adjusters are available in two types, Manual Slack Adjusters and Automatic Slack Adjusters.
+Slack adjusters are available in two types: Manual slack adjusters and automatic slack adjusters.

 Keys to Measure and Identify the Correct Slack Adjuster

-The spline teeth of a Slack Adjuster fit into the spline teeth of the camshaft.
+The spline teeth of a slack adjuster fit into the spline teeth of the camshaft.
 Therefore, the slack adjuster and camshaft must have the same amount of teeth.
-A way to determine the number of teeth is to simply count them.
+An easy way to determine the number of teeth is to simply count them.

-The Camshaft Diameter is size of the camshaft that fits the particular Slack Adjuster.
+The camshaft diameter is size of the camshaft that fits your particular slack adjuster.
 This can be found by measuring the inside of the socket or the width of the camshaft.